 15. A Great Date With You

 - Tickets to Her Favorite Show.
-One college junior said her ultimate dream date would be “reservations at the chef’s table in the Hell’s Kitchen dining room during taping.”
 If your girlfriend has a favorite TV show, tickets to a filming make a thoughtful gift for her.
 For many shows, the tickets themselves are free, but you’ll have to get to the city they film in, typically Los Angeles or New York.
 If you’re close enough, you can drive there or take a bus or train.
 If not, see if you can find a cheap flight.
 If you do fly, make sure you sign up for a free two-month trial of CLEAR.
 It will help you move through airport security quickly.

 - A Home-Cooked Meal.
-Another junior said she likes it when her boyfriend cooks for her and they spend the evening together.
 By doing the cooking yourself, you can treat your girlfriend to a real gourmet meal, complete with candles and wine, while comfortably staying within your $50 to $100 budget.
 If you’re not much of a cook, Cosmopolitan has suggestions for romantic meals anyone can make.
 It includes such treats as pasta carbonara, pan-fried steak, and Thai curried shrimp.

 16. A Great Day on Her Own